-Interact with the data, using analysis options similar to those found in an Excel® workbook without any connection to a server.
+Interact with the data, using analysis options similar to those found in an $Excel^{^{\otimes}}$ workbook, without any connection to a server.
 Analysis options include filtering, sorting, charting, and much more.

-- Work offline without any additional plug-ins or programs.
-An active report is a self-contained report, meaning that it contains all the data and JavaScript® within the HTML output file.
-Packaging the data and the interactive functions in the HTML file also makes the output highly compressible for email and transparent to security systems. - Save the report on a local machine with active report functionality.
-Since no connection to a server is required to view the data or use the analysis options, you can save and use the report anywhere.
+Work offline without any additional plug-ins or programs.
+An active report is a self-contained report, meaning that it contains all the data and JavaScript ® within the HTML output file.
+Packaging the data and the interactive functions in the HTML file also makes the output highly compressible for email and transparent to security systems.
+Save the report on a local machine with active report functionality.
+Since no connection to a server is required to view the data or use the analysis options, you can save and use the wr nen working with an active report, you can: Filter or highlight data.
+Sort data within any column in ascending or descending order.
+Apply calculations to columns and choose the location at which to display results.
+Control the display of data by hiding columns, freezing columns, limiting the number of rows per page, and using graphic visualization to compare column values.
+Create a variety of simple or advanced charts (pie, line, bar, or scatter) and Rollup Tables.
+Apply a global filter to multiple reports within the same HTML page.
+Export report data and chart data.
+Restore original report settings.
+Run active reports on your mobile device with the Opera browser (Version 8.60 U2 or higher) installed.
+See the Opera website for a list of supported devices.
+Run active reports on your iPhone $^{\circledR}$ mobile device.
+For the best performance results, it is recommended that you set a maximum of 500 records for a mobile report.
+Some active report functionality is drag and drop based, and thus not supported with iPhone.

 Performance may vary across browsers due to browser-specific memory limitations.
-For very large reports, Internet Explorer $^{\text{\tiny{\$}}}$ may produce an error.
-For more information, refer to the Microsoft $^{\text{\tiny{\$}}}$ website.
+For very large reports, Internet Explorer $^{\text{\tiny \$}}$ may produce an error.
+For more information, refer to the Microsoft $^{\text{\tiny \$}}$ website.